 Hissp Primer#

-Hissp is designed with metaprogramming in mind.
+Hissp is designed with metaprogramming in mind: you can write code to help write your code.
 Unlike most programming languages, Hissp is not made of text, but data: Abstract Syntax Trees (AST).

 The Hissp compiler, in contrast, compiles Hissp code to a simplified functional subset of Python.
 This sacrifice ultimately gives Hissp greater expressive power, because it makes Hissp a simpler language that is easier to manipulate programmatically.